physbuzz/sicp/src/bonus-notes.md

 @toc

 ## Extras

 Filling in stuff from [bonus-notes.md](bonus-notes.html) as time goes on.
 A lot of this is a big TODO.
 Anything with a ✯ next to it means it takes significant work.

-**General stuff:**

 - [Anki flashcards](anki.html)
-- ✯ Racket crash course
-- SICP Library Functions

 **Ch1 Bonuses**

-- Asymptotic approximations and some notes on $\Theta$, $\Omega$, $O$.
+- Asymptotic approximations and some notes on $\Theta$, $\Omega$, $O$. **(~done)**
 - The ill-fated Santa Barbara Monte Carlo machine
 - Exact runtime of count-change
 - Linear diophantine equations (using lists)
-- Bonus number theory (Euler totient, base b expansions of fractions)
-- Bonus special numbers (Lucas, Catalan, partition numbers, "negative binomial")
+- Bonus special numbers and number theory (Euler totient, base b expansions of fractions, Lucas, Catalan, partition numbers, "negative binomial")

+**Ch2 Bonuses**

+ - ✯ Drawing Church numerals
+ - The abstract algebra of 2-5 **(~pretty far)**
+ - Actually useful polynomial algorithms **(~outlined)**
+ - Story about polynomial long division + my grandpa (at least research it)

+## Articles I decided not to work on:

+**General stuff:**

+- ✯ Racket crash course
+- SICP Library Functions

 **Ch1 runners up:**

 - Iterated functions for numerical approximation.
-(Following up on the iterated polynomial for approximating sine.
-This is more fitting in a
+Following up on the iterated polynomial for approximating sine.
+There's also iteration for the Feigenbaum-cvitanovic functional equation.
+This is a great research project, not a great bonus chapter.

-- Improving rates of convergence (newton, accelerated newton, successive averaging, resummation)
+- Improving rates of convergence (newton, accelerated newton, successive averaging, resummation).
+Again we probably just want to work with a full plotting +
+CAS here.
-- ✯ Challenge 3: Thoughts on reversibility and quantum computing
+- ✯ Challenge 3: Thoughts on reversibility and quantum computing.
+This is just a big independent project, not a good bonus chapter.

 **Ch1 scrapped ideas:**